TheEdgeOfRage/logfmt/README.md

 #### Output field selection

-You can pass in a comma separated list of fields to the `-o` flag that you want it to print to the output.
+You can pass in a comma separated list of fields to the `-o` or `-O` flag that you want it to print to the output.
 The timestamp and level are always printed, so this only applies to additional fields.

 #### Excluding fields